umrover/mrover-workspace/jetson/nav/README.md

 The `main.cpp` file contains the `main()` function.
 In the main function, we create an instance of the state machine, create the LCM handlers class, and subscribe to the LCM channels that we will read messages from.
 (For more about LCM’s, see below.)
 Then we call the outermost function of the state machine, `run()`, which begins executing the state machine logic.

 #### `stateMachine.hpp`
 This is an example of a header file, commonly used in C and C++.
 The header file for a class (an object) contains the class declaration.
 A class declaration lists the class’s member variables and declares the member functions, which are then implemented (“defined”) in the .cpp file.
-The `stateMachine.hpp` file contains the state machine variables, including, notably, pointers to the search state machine and obstacle avoidance state machine, which are derived classes from the regular state machine.
+The `stateMachine.hpp` file contains the state machine variables, including pointers to the search state machine and obstacle avoidance state machine, which are derived classes from the regular state machine.

 #### `stateMachine.cpp`
 This file contains implementations of the stateMachine object’s member functions, including the `run()` function, which executes the logic for switching between navigation states and calling the functions to run in each state.